Depression and Mood Disorders

 D. The symptoms are not due to the direct physiological effects of a substance (e.g., a drug of abuse, a medication, or other treatment) or a general medical condition (e.g., hyperthyroidism).

-National Institute of Mental Health brochure Depression and College Students.
+National Institute of Mental Health publication on Depression and College Students.